symeon158/-Sales-Forecasting-with-Prophet-and-Streamlit/README.md

 #### app.py

-`app.py` is the main file for the Streamlit application.
-It initializes the app, handles user input, triggers model training, and displays the results.
+`app.py` is the main Streamlit application that controls the user interface and functionality.

-- **Functionality**:
+- **Train Model**:
-    - The app initializes with an introduction and a button to train the model.
+    - The user clicks the "Train Model" button to initiate the forecasting process.
-    - The `compute_forecasts` function is defined and cached to perform forecasting for each plant and material combination.
+    - The `compute_forecasts` function generates forecasts for each plant-material combination.
-    - The function `forecast_prophet_optimized` is used for optimized forecasting.
+    - The results, including plots, metrics, and tables, are stored in `st.session_state`.

+- **Dropdown Menu**:
-    - The user can select from various plant-material combinations to view the corresponding forecast, error metrics, hyperparameters, and detailed table.
+    - The user selects a plant-material combination from the dropdown menu to view specific results.

+- **Visualization**:
+    - The function `plotly_chart` displays interactive plots using Plotly.

+- **Metrics**:
+    - The application displays RMSE and MAE metrics for the forecasts.

+- **Table**:
+    - The application displays a table with the forecasted values, actual values, and differences.

 #### forecast.py

-`forecast.py` contains functions for sales forecasting.
+`forecast.py` contains functions for sales forecasting using Prophet with hyperparameter tuning via Optuna.

-- **Functionality**:
+- **forecast_prophet_optimized**:
-    - The `forecast_prophet_optimized` function optimizes the hyperparameters of the Prophet model using Optuna and then fits and predicts future sales.
+    - This function performs optimized forecasting using Optuna.
-    - The function returns the forecast plot, RMSE, MAE, best parameters, and a detailed table with predictions.
+    - It returns the forecast plot, RMSE, MAE, best hyperparameters, and a detailed table.

 #### objective.py

 `objective.py` contains the Optuna objective function for hyperparameter tuning.

-- **Functionality**:
+- **Objective Function**:
-    - The `objective` function defines the search space for hyperparameter tuning.
+    - The function defines the hyperparameters to be optimized:
+        - `seasonality_mode`: Controls how seasonal effects are modeled (additive or multiplicative).
+        - `changepoint_prior_scale`: Determines flexibility in detecting changes.
+        - `seasonality_prior_scale`: Influences the strength of seasonal components.
+        - `fourier_order_monthly`: Sets the number of terms in the Fourier series for monthly seasonality.
+        - `yearly_seasonality`: Enables or disables yearly seasonality.
+        - `weekly_seasonality`: Enables or disables weekly seasonality.
+        - `daily_seasonality`: Enables or disables daily seasonality.
+        - `n_changepoints`: Number of potential changepoints.
+        - `changepoint_range`: Proportion of the history in which to look for changepoints.

-    - It builds and fits a Prophet model using the given hyperparameters and returns the mean absolute error as the optimization metric.
+    - The function fits a Prophet model and returns the mean absolute error as the optimization metric.

 ### data